How to Deal With Debt Collectors (When You Just Can’t Pay)

 If the debt collector refuses to give you a name, that’s a red flag.

-When you get off the phone with the debt collector, pull up your credit file and look to see if the debt’s there.
-You can also contact the original creditor to see if it’s actually sold the debt.
+Pro tip: When you get off the phone with the debt collector, pull up your credit file and see if the debt’s there.
+You can also contact the original creditor to see if the debt was actually sold.

 You can also submit a complaint to your state’s attorney general’s office and the FTC.
 The more scammers get reported, the better off everyone will be.